mlcb-jlu/MedImgSeg/README.md

 To evaluate the segmentation performance of different methods, we conducted experiments on two different medical datasets, including BraTS datasets and ISIC datasets.
 You can download for training and testing.(location:https://pan.baidu.com/s/1rx29DxWq5W6bTh9NcvT0Tw, password:1111)

-Anyway you shound get the dataset and the model folders like:
+Anyway you should get the dataset folders like:
 ```
 your_project_location
  - dataset